Skip to Content

 Think of a light pack, decent multi-tools, a good lighter, waterproof matches, fire-starting materials, canned food, a water bottle with a filter, a compass, and a mylar poncho to stave off the cold.

 Contrast this with bushcraft tools made to endure.
-Think a heavy-duty backpack, a good hatchet, at least 2 different knives, seasoning for the fish you will catch, fishing gear, flint for fire starting (with a backup lighter), and good layered clothing.
+Think a heavy-duty backpack, a good camping hatchet, at least 2 different knives, seasoning for the fish you will catch, fishing gear, flint for fire starting (with a backup lighter), and good layered clothing.

 How Do You Know What Tools Are Essential for Bushcraft?